Maple Leaf Brigade:

 The battles described never actually took place, but the brigade stood ready to fight them for 42 years.
 Now you can lead them.

 Don’t wait to put Maple Leaf Brigade on your game table!
-Join the Gold Club and find out how to get it before it's gone forever!
+Join the Gold Club and find out how to get it at max discount!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.